Each season we reach over 250,000 Jacksonvillians.

 Last season, the Jacksonville Symphony enthralled over 100,000 symphonic music lovers in the Times-Union Center’s Jacoby Symphony Hall alone.

 The Symphony truly is the orchestra of Northeast Florida.
 We play for thousands of patrons in churches and synagogues, museums and picnic grounds from Amelia Island to Flagler County.

 In the 2016/2017 season, the Jacksonville Symphony presented 113 different program events.
 Factoring in that some programs were repeated, there were 225 opportunities for public participation.

 We are the largest non-profit music educator outside of the school system.
 Our education programs reach over 38,000 students in Northeast Florida.
 In addition, collaborations benefiting area youth reach another 29,000.

-● More than 300 Jacksonville children participate in our youth orchestra.
-Jacksonville Symphony Youth Orchestra events reached nearly 4,000 last season.
+More than 400 Jacksonville children participate in our youth orchestra.
+Jacksonville Symphony Youth Orchestras events reached nearly 10,000 last season.